Geometric Autoencoder Priors for Bayesian Inversion: Learn First Observe Later: Introduction

 \subsubsection{Direct Map Inversion}

 Many interesting approaches have been recently proposed which directly learn an amortized map from observable to solution/parameter.
-These can be subdivided into deterministic methods Bayesian/probabilistic approaches.
-Most related to the setting considered in this paper, is the work in~\citet{duthe2025graph}.
-Here the authors consider a graph-ML approach to learning a deterministic map from observable $\bfy_o$ to the underlying vector field $\bfu_o$.
-The supervised methodology used in the comparisons in this work take inspiration from this work.
+These can be subdivided into deterministic methods and probabilistic - often Bayesian - approaches.
+Most related to the setting considered in this paper is the work in~\citet{duthe2025graph}.
+Here, the authors consider a graph-ML approach to learning a deterministic map from observable $\bfy_o$ to the underlying vector field $\bfu_o$.
+The supervised methodology used in the comparisons in this work draws inspiration from that prior work.
 Another strongly related methodology can be found in~\citet{arridge2019solving} although here the problem of changing geometry is not directly tackled.
-Other noteworthy works in this area include~\citep{adler2017solving, dittmer2020regularization} Interesting works look at probabilistic schemes for constructing probabilistic maps from observable to quantity of interest~\citep{kaltenbach2023semi, baptista2024conditional}.
-These works do not focus on learning priors.
+Other noteworthy works in this area include~\citep{adler2017solving, dittmer2020regularization}.
+Interesting works look at probabilistic schemes for constructing conditional maps from observables to quantities of interest~\citep{kaltenbach2023semi, baptista2024conditional, hosseini2025conditional}.
 Other works in this area include~\citep{adler2022task, ardizzone2018analyzing}.